iSaran/robamine/doc/index.rst

-.. rlrl_py documentation master file, created by sphinx-quickstart on Tue Sep 25 12:10:46 2018.
+.. robamine documentation master file, created by sphinx-quickstart on Tue Sep 25 12:10:46 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.